GlPortal/specification/systems/renderer.md

 # Renderer

 The renderer system is split into modules so that sub renderers can be activated on demand.
-A clear interface allows for coding replacable render modules for different apis.
+A clear interface allows for coding replacable render modules for different graphic apis.